 Consent from participants.Appendix 2 edited.doc Participants must have received written information on the study (information letter) before they sign a consent appendix.
 Only the consent form is to be sent to the Ethics Council, not the signed consent form, which is to be anonymous.

 Signed permission from the head of the facility/equivalent.
 If, for example, you collect your empirical material at a school or medical clinic you are to ensure that you obtain permission from the headmaster or the head of the facility before your study begins.
 Similarly, you must ensure that you have company management’s consent if you collect your material at a private company.
 If you use confidential material such as patient journals or investigations by social services it is a precondition for your study that you have been granted permission by the public authority to have access to the material, for example with provisos.
 Region Skåne requires, for example, a special permit from the head of operations, see assignment description and clarifications below.
 You and your supervisor are responsible for finding out what permissions your study requires, regardless of whether the study is to be carried out in Sweden or abroad.

 Are you going to handle personal data?
 Read the Swedish Data Protection Authority’s general advice on how to handle personal data correctly.

-3. Submit your application and appendices in one of the following ways:
+3. Submit your application and appendices by:

 • email to Etikradet.firstname.lastname@example.org